mehkey/system-design/resources/README.md

 How many users?
 Rate of Growth new users per month?

 How fast does the company anticipate to scale up?
 What are the anticipated scales in 3 months, 6 months, and a year?

 Who are the people who will use this?

-Read to Write Ratio?
+What is the Read to Write Ratio?

 How much data needs to be supported?